 The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 These include pupils who are entitled to free school meals, those looked after by the local authority and children of armed service personnel.
 The intended effect of this funding is to accelerate progress and raise attainment.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
-Historically levels of attainment have been lower for FSM* nationally.
-Through targeted interventions at Nantwich Primary Academy, we analyse areas of focus to support learning and progress.
-Our aim for children that start our school with low attainment levels is to ensure that they make accelerated progress, as they move through the school.
-We also review this frequently, to ensure that pupils stay on track and to provide effective, continued support for those children during their time with us.
+Historically levels of attainment have been lower for FSM, this is also a national trend.
+Through targeted interventions we are working towards eliminating barriers to learning and progress.
+Many of our children start school with very low attainment levels.
+Our aim is to ensure that they make accelerated progress as they move through the school.